 As for the general privileges, the Insolvency Decree includes a general privilege derived from the amount owed to employees.
-Contributed by: Miguel Cases and Marc Ambrós, Cases & Lacambra

 Special Privilege

 Secured creditors holding mortgage or pledge over debtor's assets benefit from a special privilege allowing them to receive the proceeds of the sale of these assets out of the insolvency proceedings.